Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

-Second, the attention-based models performed better when the fusion strategy was cross-attention rather than simple concatenation (Group 2 vs. Group 1 and Group 4 vs. Group 3).
-Moreover, maximum performance among all attention-based models occurred when each channel separately trained and cross-attention was then applied to mix the outputs (Group 4).
-When we used the cross-attention fusion technique (Group 2 and Group 4), the performances of models became close to each other compared to the concatenation technique.
-The values of AUC in Groups 1 and Group 3 were 0.16 and 0.1, respectively, while in Groups 2 and Group 4, these values were 0.06 and 0.05, respectively.
+We note that Group 2 and 4 utilize cross-attention strategy, and we find this to be better than simple concatenation for Combination V (CNN-Atten, BERT).
+The maximum performance among all attention-based submodels (Combination V) occurred when each channel was separately trained and cross-attention was then applied to mix the outputs (Group 2).

-Finally, although both LSTM and GRU are based on RNNs, the performance of GRU was much better than LSTM in all groups.
-One possible reason for this effect is that GRUs are simpler models, having only two gates as opposed to LSTMs’ three.
-This simplicity may allow GRUs to more effectively capture dependencies in a dataset that is not excessively large, such as one with 27,000 records.
-Based on these results, the most successful combination was the CNN-based model combined with early and intermediate fusion strategies in terms of level and with concatenation in terms of fusion technique, answering our first research question.
-Table~\ref{tab3} also shows that while there was a slight benefit of using both early and intermediate fusion strategies against only intermediate fusion, this difference may not have been statistically significant.
-Users should test both in real-world applications and use the one that better fits their purposes.
-In our case, given the slight positive bias, we would recommend early and intermediate fusion (CNN in Group 1).
+Although both LSTM and GRU are based on RNNs, the performance of ConvGRU (Combination III) was much better than LSTM in all groups.
+One possible reason for this effect is that GRUs are simpler models, having only two gates, as opposed to LSTM networks.
+This simplicity may allow GRUs to more effectively capture dependencies in a dataset that is not excessively large, such as 27,000 records in our dataset.

-Figure~\ref{Fig.10} shows that the most effective model featured a CNN with three hidden layers (with dropout) for the text channel and another CNN with two hidden layers (with dropout) for the numeric channel, which were concatenated and fed to a dense neural network for computing the output.
-Each layer’s parameters specified a filter size of 64, kernel size of 2, the ReLU activation function, and strides of 1.
-We used 100 epochs, a batch size of 100, and a learning rate of 0.0001 for model training.
+The most effective strategy featured Combination I (CNN, CNN) with three hidden layers for the text channel and two for the numeric channel, with dropout layers and a dense neural submodel in the output layer as shown in Figure \ref{fig:group3comb1}.

-The confusion matrix in Figure ~\ref{Fig.12} shows that the most accurate prediction belonged to the two highest and lowest quality bonds, specifically 80\% and 73\% for the two lowest quality classes and 76\% and 70\% for the highest quality “AAA” to “A” (based on Fitch and S\&P agency ratings).
-This indicates that the proposed model can accurately predict credit ratings with low and high credit quality, which are the most critical classes for investors.
+The confusion matrix in Figure~\ref{fig:conmat} reports the best model from results earlier (Table \ref{tab:resultscomb}).
+The confusion matrix shows that the most accurate prediction belonged to the two highest and lowest quality bonds, specifically 80\% and 73\% for the two lowest quality classes and 76\% and 70\% for the highest rating, i.e. “AAA” to “A+” based on Fitch and S\&P agency ratings in Table~\ref{tab:data}).
+This indicates that the best model can accurately predict credit ratings with low and high credit quality, which are the most critical classes for investors.